-With this study, an attempt was made to extend the current state of research both methodologically and scientifically.
-Methodologically, there was uncertainty regarding the model performance of FORMIND, as no validation of the simulation results of selective logging with field data has been carried out so far.
-The question of to what extent different disturbance intensities in selective logging can influence the future development of a forest stand was scientifically still open.
-Our goal was to contribute to the development of sustainable forest management strategies in the Amazon forest.
-At the global level, the(G. Bonan, 2008; G. B. Bonan, 2008; Huntingford et al., 2008; IPCC, 2014b; Malhi and Grace, 2000; Pan et al., 2011; Watson et al., 2018)(Assessment Millennium Ecosystem, 2005)(IPCC, 2014)(Molina, 2009; Reischl, 2012; Steffen et al., 2015)(Malhi et al., 2008; Nepstad et al., 2008; Nobre et al., 2016) the study site’s in French Guiana-scenarios This methodological approach may allow the development of silviculture strategies that are more economic and ecological friendly.
-Knowledge gained through such simulation experiments may help decision-making (REDD+ and FSC-labeling).
+The protection of tropical forests contributes significantly to the conservation of biodiversity, the stabilization of the global climate, and the preservation of an important component in the global carbon cycle (G. Bonan, 2008; G. B. Bonan, 2008; Huntingford et al., 2008; IPCC, 2014b; Malhi and Grace, 2000; Pan et al., 2011; Watson et al., 2018).
+In addition to other ecosystem services (Assessment Millennium Ecosystem, 2005), the Amazon provides useful resources such as wood.
+However, high deforestation rates have long contributed to the degradation of the Amazon forests and are problematic (IPCC, 2014; Global Forest Watch, 2014).
+A considerable portion of the area is designated as production forest, which is why forest management strategies must be ecologically and economically efficient to conserve resources.
+According to the concept of planetary boundaries, natural resources are used sustainably if one wants to remain in a safe operating space (Molina, 2009; Reischl, 2012; Steffen et al., 2015).
+This could prevent over-exploitation of the resources of the Amazon’s production forests with simultaneous forest degradation (Malhi et al., 2008; Nepstad et al., 2008; Nobre et al., 2016).

+Against this background, we successfully implement a mechanistic model approach in this study, which can be used to investigate different strategies of selective logging in humid lowland rainforest types similar to the study site’s Paracou in French Guiana.
+We linked empirical data from the test site and forest modeling.
+We have succeeded in developing a parameterization for the FORMIND forest model including a management-module, so that it is now possible to conduct simulation experiments estimating the long-term effects of current forestry on future forest growth and structure.
+In this respect, we took a first step by examining results of simulation scenarios.
+In addition, the forest model was able to evaluate variables (gross primary production, leaf area index, and Shannon-index) whose empirical measurement on different scales is complex or has not yet been carried out.
+This methodological approach may allow the development of forest management strategies that are more economic and ecological friendly.
+Knowledge gained through such simulation experiments can help decision-makers (REDD+ and FSC-labeling).

 Acknowledgements

 We want to thank Prof. Dr. Stéphane Traissac very much for his valuable comments and support regarding the model parameterization as well as Laurent Descroix for his helpful discussion on the silviculture of French Guiana's production forests.
 We also want to thank the anonymous reviewers for their valuable comments.
 We gratefully acknowledge the German Federal Environmental Foundation - DBU for funding Ulrike Hiltner's PhD project AZ 20015/398.

-Appendix A1

-Additional information on the parameterization process of the FORMIND forest model including management module and detailed lists of the parameter values used are documented below.
-Please, find a detailed model description in Fischer et al. (2016) or on the homepage www.FORMIND.org.

-A1.1 The model's parameterization

-The model landscape is defined as squared area from 1 ha up to several km2 (in this study 16 ha) being composed of such squared patches (Fig. A1.1.1).